 2.11.
-The AMS conducted by the DCLG and the BGS also includes analysis of movements (imports and exports) of aggregates for each MPA in England and Wales.
-The latest survey in 2009 collates data for Milton Keynes separately for sales of primary aggregates; however imports are combined with Buckinghamshire as one sub-region.
+The AMS also includes analysis of movements (imports and exports) of aggregates for each MPA in England and Wales.
+The 2009 survey collates data for Milton Keynes separately for sales of primary aggregates; however imports are combined with Buckinghamshire as one sub-region.
 Overall movements of sand and gravel into and out of the sub-region are not self-balancing; the sub-region is a net exporter of sand and gravel (Table 3).